muchu999/Hubitat/Fibaro FBGS-222 Smart Implant/readme.md

 -Periodic reports only work when multiChannelAssociation is set in a very specific way.
 Nothing you should worry about unless you plan on changing the code...

 -By default, outputs are individually linked to the digital inputs unless the inputs are set to be analog.
-Once the input has acted upon its corresponding output, it is always possible to set it back to whatever you want using the switch commands.
- Enabling local protection (local protection value=2) will allow the the outputs to be independant from the inputs
+Use local protection = 2 to decouple outputs from intputs.

 -The on-board temperature sensor always report high the device itself generates some heat.